 Anti–vascular endothelial growth factor (anti-VEGF) agents are the standard of care drug used to treat patients with neovascular age-related macular degeneration (nAMD); two on-label and one off-label anti-VEGF agent had commonly been used in clinical practice for approximately a decade.
 The FDA last approved an anti-VEGF agent for the treatment of nAMD in 2011—that is, until the fourth quarter of 2019, when the approval of brolucizumab (Beovu, Novartis) presented a new option for clinicians.

 In an effort to understand which patient types received treatment with brolucizumab in the period immediately after its approval (and before COVID-related shutdowns induced aberrations in typical practice patterns), Dr. MacCumber and his research team turned to the IRIS Registry powered by Verana Health.
-In their analysis of real-world patients, they found that most eyes (83%) that received brolucizumab had experienced mild to moderate vision loss before switching to brolucizumab.
+In their analysis of real-world patients, they found that most eyes (83%) that received brolucizumab had visual acuity in the 20/25 to 20/160 range at baseline, with less than 12% seeing worse than 20/200 before switching to brolucizumab.
 Dr. MacCumber’s team also found that a majority (71%) of patients who were switched to brolucizumab had most recently undergone treatment with the anti-VEGF agent aflibercept (Eylea, Regeneron), with the remaining patients evenly split between the other two anti-VEGF agents commonly used in practice.

 Learning about characteristics of real-world patients who were among the first to receive brolucizumab has implications beyond this particular drug.
 These data may inform future drug launches, elucidate treatment gaps, and guide marketing strategies for future technologies in this space.
 All of this would be impossible were it not for a curated specialty database.